LeanneLibGriff/nine-repro/Step00_intro_why_repro_research.md

 ## Introduction: Why reproducible research?

 #### Replication is a fundamental principle of science.
-However, there is an increasing fear in the research community that too few studies are able to be replicated.
+Replication verifies results; however, research papers often lack the detail required for independent replication.
+Many attempts at reproducing the results well-known scientific studies have failed in a variety of disciplines and there is an increasing fear in the research community that too few studies are able to be replicated.

+Research is considered reproducible when other can reproduce results of a study with only the original data, code and documentation.
+Reproducible research has most of the advantages of replicating studies without the financial and time burden associated with collecting new data.

 Research is considered reproducible when the results of a study can be replicated with only the original data, code and documentation.

 #### Reproducible research is a by-product of care and attention to detail throughout the research process.